R0bL/Project_Initiation_DS5500/README.md

 https://arxiv.org/pdf/2212.00018.pdf

+Used:
+ * keywords corresponding to the SASB categories of ESG terms

 Among the key findings are:
  * lack of transparency among the ESG raters on how the scores are assigned;
  * lack of standards on how a particular concept is measured